mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 On top of that, just as was the case with the `return` method, after calling `throw` the generator stops running and it doesn't generate new values anymore.

 We see that the error thrown in the generator was `undefined`.
-Could it possibly be, that we can also pass an argument to `throw`, which will become our error?
-Let's try!
+Could it possibly be that we can also pass an argument to `throw`, which will become our error?
+Let's try it!

 ```js
 const iterator = counterGenerator();